 Discount Model - Customer Order

-This process is used to enter a discount model for customer orders.
-This defines the discounts that are automatically entered for a customer order line.
+This process is used to specify a discount model for customer orders.
+This defines the discounts that are automatically specified for a customer order line.

 Description

 A discount model for customer orders defines the discounts that are either automatically or manually assigned to each customer order line.
-A discount model can have up to six discount numbers entered.
+A discount model can have up to eight discount numbers specified.
 The discount model also defines the calculation of the discount for a line when there is more than one valid discount for the line.

 Follow these steps